Texas Instruments (Germany) Analysis

 The company has Profit Margin (PM) of 0.44 %, which maeans that even a very small decline in it revenue will erase profits resulting in a net loss.
 This is way below average.
 Similarly, it shows Operating Margin (OM) of 0.5 %, which suggests for every 100 dollars of sales, it generated a net operating income of $0.5.
 Technical Drivers

-The output start index for this execution was thirty-five with a total number of output elements of twenty-six.
+The output start index for this execution was twenty-three with a total number of output elements of thirty-eight.
 The Bollinger Bands is very popular indicator that was developed by John Bollinger.
 It consist of three lines.
 Texas Instruments middle band is a simple moving average of its typical price.
 The upper and lower bands are (N) standard deviations above and below the middle band.
 The bands widen and narrow when the volatility of the price is higher or lower, respectively.
 The upper and lower bands can also be interpreted as price targets for Texas Instruments.
 When the price bounces off of the lower band and crosses the middle band, then the upper band becomes the price target.

 Texas Instruments Outstanding Bonds